Cveitch/project_Archimedes_CPSC_499/README.md

 What currently doesn't work:
--Physics engine keeps reloading its settings whenever Sprite page is activated; should just keep the previous settings form the first time it is loaded
+-Physics engine keeps reloading its settings whenever Sprite page is activated; should just keep the previous settings form the first time it is loaded (fixed!)
+-The game isn't resizing to the device window despite being told to resize to the viewing window (initialized in Sprite_Page.html).

 //--How things work--//: